Click here to view travel advisories for Whatcom County and North Cascades National Park.

 Black Sheep specializes in margaritas with a light menu of fresh and delicious tacos served on homemade tortillas.
 Like many other restaurants in Bellingham, Black Sheep is dedicated to making food from scratch with local ingredients.

-Their taco list includes rotating vegan options made with either cauliflower or sweet potatoes.
+Their taco list includes rotating vegan options featuring veggies like cauliflower and sweet potatoes.

 La Fiamma has been in Downtown Bellingham since 1998.
 They have remained a local favorite and have even won awards for Best Recipe by the National Association of Pizza Operators.

-Leaf & Ladle is on a mission to provide Bellingham with a never-ending supply of amazingly fresh food.
+Leaf & Ladle in downtown Bellingham is on a mission to provide Bellingham with a never-ending supply of amazingly fresh food.
 Featuring a constantly evolving menu, they offer a variety of soups, salads, paninis, and wraps made from the produce of that season.

 Old Town Cafe is known for its incredible breakfast and brunch, including vegan, vegetarian, and gluten-free options.
 They strive to use as many local ingredients as possible, and, thanks to Whatcom County's vibrant farm-to-table scene, everything they need for a delicious meal is right in our backyard.